evilfeonix/EmailCracker/README.md

 ![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)

+![EvilFeonix Basic v1.0](https://github.com/evilfeonix/EmailCracker/blob/main/banner.png)

 # EmailCracker

-![EvilFeonix Basic v1.0](https://github.com/evilfeonix/EmailCracker/blob/main/banner.png)

 # EmailCracker (Educational Use Only)

-**EmailCracker** is a security testing tool designed for educational purposes.
-It demonstrates how attackers might attempt to crack email passwords through ethical and responsible penetration testing.
+**EmailCracker** is a Python-based project that simulate a password guessing (brute force or dictionary) attack based on email services. **EmailCracker** aimed to generates a list of password (**wordlist**) based on the victim's informatiom provided and attempt to crack the victim's email passwords.
+Those password that this tool generate are 4 in minimum and 18 in maximum (length).
 The tool is designed for users to test the security of their own accounts or those they have explicit permission to test.

 > **Important: This tool should **only** be used on accounts that you own or have explicit written consent to test.
 Unauthorized use of this tool on accounts you do not own or have permission to test is illegal and unethical.**

+> **Note that the creators of this tool are not responsible for any misuse or damage caused by its usage.**

 ## Disclaimer